OutSystems/docs-support/src/error/inbl/inbl-api-00021.md

 ---
-summary:
+summary: This is an automated message returned by the external system "The request has been refused.
+Verify that the logged-in user has appropriate permissions.
+If the error code is REQUEST_LIMIT_EXCEEDED, you’ve exceeded API request limits in your org.
 tags:
-en_title: OS-INBL-API-00021
 ---

-# OS-INBL-API-00021 - This is an automated message returned by the external system: "The request has been refused.
-Verify that the logged-in user has appropriate permissions.
-If the error code is REQUEST_LIMIT_EXCEEDED, you’ve exceeded API request limits in your org."
+# OS-INBL-API-00021

 ## Error message